Can You Inherit Credit Card Debt?

 Table of Contents

-Although not a pleasant subject to think about, whether you can inherit credit card debt from your deceased parents is a question that some people may have on their minds.
-There isn’t a simple yes or no answer, but depending on the jurisdiction you live in, you may not be responsible for your parents’ debt (at least not directly).
+Although it’s not pleasant to think about, whether you can inherit credit card debt from your deceased parents or partner is a question that does come up.
+There isn’t a simple yes or no answer, but depending on the jurisdiction you live in, you may be responsible for certain kinds of debt that belonged to your parents or partner.

-The following is a brief overview of how individuals’ debts are handled after their death, and specifically whether their surviving children have any responsibility for paying them off.
+Here is a brief overview of how debts are handled after death.

-If you are a beneficiary, debts are often dealt with first before any inheritance is distributed.
+If you're a beneficiary, debts are often dealt with first before any inheritance is distributed.
 For example, some jurisdictions require that payments be made in this order:

 Inheritances as defined by a will